 In 2005 the Commanding General for Marine Corps Combat Development Command was dual hatted as the Deputy Commandant for Combat Development and Integration (DC, DC&I).
 DC CD&I was charged with the responsibility to lead integration of United States Marine Corps (USMC) warfighting capabilities through Capabilities Based Planning.
 To support the Capabilities Based Planning process the Marine Corps Warfighting Laboratory and Capabilities Development Directorate were aligned under DC, CD&I.

 Today DC CD&I leads the execution of this process and collaborates throughout the process with numerous stakeholders across Headquarters Marines Corps, the operating forces and supporting establishment.
 In order to increase efficiencies across the force development process, the DC, CD&I begin to reorganize in 2013.
-For more information on the current reorganized structure see the command brief linked to the main page of this website.
+For more information on the current reorganized structure visit the About page.